-With TCC standing with us, you can be assured that all Living and Learning programs will be trustworthy and excellent in terms of its curricula, faculty qualifications, contact hours, study and research expectations, grading, and overall academic administration.
+With College of the Ozarks standing with us, you can be assured that all Living and Learning programs will be trustworthy and excellent in terms of its curricula, faculty qualifications, contact hours, study and research expectations, grading, and overall academic administration.
 Additionally, we are committed to all Living and Learning programs adhering to the recognized standards of best practices in the field of study abroad.
 Therefore, all programs will be regularly assessed on the basis of the Standards of Good Practice for Education Abroad, developed by the Forum on Education Abroad.
 These standards include baseline expectations regarding academic integrity, learning environments, health and safety, student learning and development, student conduct and advising, and student learning and development.

 Living and Learning Semester Program

 The advisory board for the Living and Learning in Quito semester program traveled to Quito to see the program firsthand.
 Based on that experience, which included conversations with students, interviews with professors, a visit to a host family, observation of internship sites, and discussion with the director of the Spanish language school, we offer our wholehearted endorsement of the program.

 Quito, Ecuador provides an ideal learning environment.
 The city itself is vibrant, busy, and rich in historical, cultural, and religious significance.
 Students have the opportunity to learn directly from the residents themselves through home stays, internships, and participation in local churches.